 We work with a number of partner charities who provide us with extra funding to help us continue improving patient care through research, training and providing the latest equipment and facilities.

-ELF focuses on patient-centred projects that advance the cure and treatment of blood cancer.
+Leukamia UK (formerly ELF) focuses on patient-centred projects that advance the cure and treatment of blood cancer.

 The charity helps King’s by supporting clinical work, funding the provision of equipment and facilities which will be used to treat patients, and helping to train clinicians, nurses and related health professionals.

 It supports our ELF & LIBRA ward and helped fund King's Cell Therapy Unit, which is the largest of its kind in Europe.
 The unit is working on new cell therapies for people living with leukaemia, diabetes and liver failure.

 LIBRA raises funds for our Haematology Department, to help develop new treatments for patients with blood disorders and cancers.

 The charity has been supporting the haematology team since 1976, funding diagnostic and specialist equipment to test treatments for blood cancers including leukaemia, lymphoma, myelodysplastic syndrome (MDS) and myeloma, and developing laboratory space.